-In this Nov.
-28, 2000 photo, attorney Laurence Henry Tribe addresses the press outside the Supreme Court in Washington.
+In this 2000 photo, attorney Laurence Henry Tribe addresses the press outside the Supreme Court in Washington.
 Tribe is a nationally renowned constitutional scholar and has argued many First Amendment cases before the U.S. Supreme Court.
-(AP Photo/Kamenko Pajic, File)
+(AP Photo/Kamenko Pajic, used with permission from the Associated Press)

 Laurence Henry Tribe (1941– ), professor at Harvard Law School, is regarded as one of the preeminent scholars in the field of constitutional law and First Amendment scholarship.